YubicoLabs/yed-spoke-example/docs/docs/scoped_app.md

 A **Get started** window might appear.
 If this menu appears for you, then click **Let's get started**.
 Otherwise, proceed to the next step where you will configure your application.

 Next, a menu will appear to configure the name and description of your application.
-Add the following values to menu.
-An example of the final product will be shown below.
+Add the following values to the menu.
+An example of the final input will be shown below.

 - **Name**: YubiEnterprise Delivery App
 - **Description**: Application for ordering YubiKeys through your service catalog